 5. High Country Salmon Farm

-High Country Salmon Farm is a great place to visit for the whole family as the grown-ups can taste delicious fresh salmon at the on-site cafe, and kids can try their hand at the ‘catch a fish’ experience.
+High Country Salmon Farm is a great place to visit for the whole family, as the grown-ups can taste delicious fresh salmon at the on-site café, and kids can try their hand at the ‘catch a fish’ experience.

-Yep, here you can catch your own king salmon and you can even keep your catch for only $32 per kilo, and the staff here will do all the hard work in gutting and gilling the fish for you.
+Yep, here you can catch your own king salmon, and you can even keep your catch for only $35 NZD per kilo, and the staff here will do all the hard work in gutting and gilling the fish for you.
 If you want the salmon filleted, there is an additional small fee.
+They do keep your fish in an ice box to keep them cool for free, however!
+Make sure to book your free time slot here!

-If you’re not into fishing but love seafood, you can buy raw salmon in sashimi packs to take home or eat in at the highly-recommended restaurant.
-They also serve chicken and vegetarian options as well as snacks.
+If you’re not into fishing but love seafood, you can buy raw salmon in sashimi packs to take home or eat in at the highly recommended restaurant.
+They also serve chicken and vegetarian options, as well as snacks!

 6. Alps 2 Ocean Cycle Trail